- Erasmus overview

 Shop around for flights, making use of your International Student Identity Card for cheaper fares - especially at STA Travel.
 Use price comparison websites such as Kelkoo, Skyscanner and Flightchecker.

 Make sure you have a way of accessing your money while you are abroad.
 Most debit cards charge you every time you use your card to pay for something in a shop or withdraw money.
-You may find it cheaper to use a pre-pay card such as FairFX.
+However, Metrobank's debit card does not charge you to use your card in Europe so you may want to think about opening an account with them.
+You may also find it cheaper to use a pre-pay card such as FairFX.
 Your Erasmus grant will be paid directly into your bank account.

 Lastly, be safe and enjoy the experience!